DFN Is Not a Grantmaking Organization

 Special Opportunities for Grantseekers

 The Craig H. Neilsen Foundation is pleased to announce funding opportunities to help organizations improve the quality of life for those living with a spinal cord injury/disease.
-These grants are awarded to qualifying nonprofit (501[c]3) organizations that provide innovative rehabilitation, recreation and education programs for people living with spinal cord injury/disease throughout the United States and Canada.
-Read more about the Program Grants or visit the Craig H. Neilsen Foundation Web site for more information.
+These grants are awarded to qualifying nonprofit (501(c)3) organizations that provide innovative rehabilitation, independent living, recreation and education programs for people living with spinal cord injury/disease throughout the United States and Canada.
+The Neilsen Foundation also supports one-year fellowships in SCI training.
+Please see the attached announcement on the 2009 Program Grants and/or visit the Craig H. Neilsen Foundation (www.chnfoundation.org) for more information.
+(Download as a Word Document.)